vsslctrl/vsslctrl/README.md

 -----------
 Only tested on a VSSL **A.3x** software version **p15305.016.3701**.

+**Notice:** VSSLs new iOS app titled `VSSL`can cause connection refused issues if running at the same time as `vsslctrl`.
+Best to not use the iOS app togeather.
+The `VSSL Legacy` app works fine

 **Warning:** no *[VSSL Agent](https://vssl.gitbook.io/vssl-rest-api/getting-started/start)* should be running on the same network.
 If you dont know what this is, then you can probably ignore this notice.

 ## TODOs